-The Fairfax County Health Department:
+The Health Department:

 - Provides recommendations and assistance regarding diagnosis and treatment.

-- Provides free laboratory testing, chest x-rays, medications, and case management services for Fairfax County residents.
+- Provides free laboratory testing, chest x-rays, medications and case management services for Fairfax County residents.

 - Conducts contact investigations to identify exposed individuals and provide appropriate follow-up.

-- TB is NOT spread by shaking someone’s hand; sharing food or drink; touching bed linens or toilet seats; sharing toothbrushes; or kissing.
+- TB is not spread by shaking someone’s hand, sharing food or drink, touching bed linens or toilet seats, sharing toothbrushes or kissing.

 - TB is treatable and curable.

 - Active TB disease is also treatable with medications prescribed by a physician.
-Active TB disease is curable as long as the medications are taken as directed by the physician.
-Active Tuberculosis disease is serious and requires medical therapy which is free to all Fairfax County residents.
+Active TB disease is curable as long as the medications are taken as directed with close follow-up by the Health Department TB Team.